Qasem215/Qasem215.github.io/_posts/2022-08-03-Finding-Prime-Numbers-With-Python.md

 Whenever you can run sometime over and over again, a while loop is often a good solution.

-Here is the code, with a while loop doing the hard work of updated the number list and extracting primes until the list is empty.
+Here is the code, with a while loop doing the hard work of updating the number list and extracting primes until the list is empty.

 Let's run it for any primes below 1000...